openego/eTraGo/doc/theoretical_background.rst

 Assumptions on Data
 ===================

 eTraGo fetches the input data from the `OpenEnergy Platform <https://openenergy-platform.org/>`_.
-The data includes electricity and gas grid topology as well as data on energy supply and load for the considered sectors (electricity, gas, heat and e-mobility) and data on additional electrical flexibilities such as Dynamic Line Rating or Demand Side Management.
+The data includes electricity and gas grid topology as well as data on energy supply and load for the considered sectors (electricity, gas, heat and e-mobility) plus data on flexibility potential deriving from those sectors e.g. Dynamic Line Rating, Demand Side Management and flexibility potentials arising from e-mobility.
 More details on the data model can be found in the documentaton of `eGon-data <https://egon-data.readthedocs.io/en/latest/>`_.

 At the moment, there are two scenarios available basing on scenario C2035 of the network expansion plan ([NEP]_), version 2021.
 The base one is called eGon2035.
 To analyse the effect of flexibility options, there is an eGon2035_lowflex scenario available which depicts a lower penetration of flexibilities.
 More scenarios are being developed.
 The eGon100RE scenario is being implemented which is characterised by a 100% renewable generation.
-Analog to the scenario above, a eGon100RE_lowflex scenario is available.
+Analog to the scenario above, a eGon100RE_lowflex scenario will be available.

-You can see the modelling concepts of the scenarios in the figure below.
-The components marked green have exogenous capacity and endogenous dispatch whereas the components marked in red are optimized endogenously in capacity and dispatch.
+You can see the modeling concepts of the scenarios in the figure below.
+The components marked green have exogenous capacity and endogenous dispatch whereas the components marked in red are optimised endogenously in capacity and dispatch.

 .. figure:: images/modelling_concept.png
    :align: center